gardener/documentation/website/documentation/050-tutorials/content/howto/maintain-shoot/_index.md

 Manual updates are required if you would like to do a minor update or a major update of the Kubernetes version.
 Gardener doesn’t do such updates automatically as they can have breaking changes that could impact your deployed resources.

-Manual updates are either executed immediately (default) or can be [confined to the maintenance time window](https://github.com/gardener/gardener/blob/master/docs/usage/shoot_maintenance.md#confine-specification-changesupdates-roll-out).
+Manual updates are either executed immediately (default) or can be confined to the maintenance time window.
+More information: [Confine Specification Changes/Update Roll Out](https://github.com/gardener/gardener/blob/master/docs/usage/shoot_maintenance.md#confine-specification-changesupdates-roll-out).
 Choosing the latter option, causes changes to the cluster (for example, node pool rolling-updates) and the subsequent reconciliation, to only predictably happen during a defined time window.
 This is available since [Gardener version 1.4](https://github.com/gardener/gardener/releases/tag/v1.4.0).

 {{% notice warning %}}